blnknlights/blnknlights.github.io/htb/machines/format/format.md

 We can now read through the source code, and there are a lot of interesting things to note.

-There's a `pro` feature that give an additional feature to upload images in the blogs, it has some input validation, but maybe we can get around those to upload a shell for some sort
+There's a `pro` feature that gives an additional feature to upload images in the blogs, it has some input validation, but maybe we can get around those to upload a shell of some sort

 ## XSS (red herring)